ManvirKaur19/Virtual-Kitchen-Hours-Comparison/README.md

     TO_JSON_STRING(em.menus_json) = TO_JSON_STRING(fk.menus_json)
 ),
 ```
-Extract Regular
+### Extract Regular Hours
-HoursExtracts regular hours from the menu data.
+Extracts regular hours from the menu data.

 ```
 regular_hours AS (